takuya0206/ganttchart_generator/README.md

 ## Restriction

 * Do not change the sheet name (schedule sheet and holiday sheet).
-* Do not insert rows above the item row.
+* Do not insert rows before the item row.
-* Do not edit or delte the hiden second row.
+* Do not edit or delete the hidden second row.
-* Do not insert columns after the progress column.
+* Do not insert columns between the start and the finish date column and after the progress column.

 ## License
 GNU General Public License (GPL)